PGET 2018: Domicile criteria in Karnataka is invalid says Supreme Court

-A condition in the information bulletin for PGET-2018 issued by the Karnataka government which imposed a condition of domicile on candidates for admission to post graduate medical or dental courses seats in the state has been held as invalid by the Supreme Court.
+A condition in the information bulletin for PGET-2018 issued by the Karnataka government which imposed a condition of domicile on candidates for admission to postgraduate medical or dental courses seats in the state has been held as invalid by the Supreme Court.

 The top court directed the Karnataka government, the Directorate of Medical Education and the Karnataka Examinations Authority to modify and amend the information bulletin for the examination and re-publish the calendar of events.